iip-ecosphere/platform/platform/resources/ecsRuntime.lxc/README.md

-# IIP-Ecosphere platform: ECSruntime extension for LXC
+# oktoflow platform: ECSruntime extension for LXC

-LXC extension/implementation of the SPI interfaces of the IIP-Ecosphere container management agent (ECSruntime) running on compute resources.
+LXC extension/implementation of the SPI interfaces of the oktoflow container management agent (ECSruntime) running on compute resources.

 ## Container descriptor